17 May 5 Friyays: May 4

 She Doesn’t Even GO HERE

 A few weeks ago, we went to see Mean Girls on Broadway.
 It was an absolute delight and we’re pretty positive we’ll be seeing it in loads of high schools in the near future.
-They got nominated for a few Tony’s this year, so here’s the cast performing the song “Apex Predator” on the Today show to showcase their awesome.
+They got nominated for a few Tony’s this year.
 Of the Tony nominees for new musical this year, this was my personal favorite (I know The Band’s Visit will win) and I can’t wait to see what they perform on the show on June 10th.

 For anyone who has seen the film, this is essentially that first mall/watering hole scene – just with more singing.